The inside story of the SSC Tuatara’s harrowing land-speed record run

 The team began looking for a site that would allow Webb to hit 250 mph, putting him in range of the goal.
 Part of the SSC team spent the day locating, negotiating, and locking down the Tonopah runway about three hours away just outside Tonopah, Nevada, for further testing.
 That site had tarmac about 1 3/8 miles long.

 Meanwhile Webb, Shelby, and others scouted State Route 160.
 Using a smartphone app, they mapped out and placed pins anywhere there was a seam or imperfection in the asphalt.
-They used the pins to strategize how Webb would run each direction :What kind of seam can I go over at 150 mph instead of 250 mph,” Shelby explained.
+They used the pins to strategize how Webb would run each direction.
+"What kind of seam can I go over at 150 mph instead of 250 mph,” Shelby explained.

 SSC Tuatara record run